 In 2013, National Historic Ships UK carried out a public consultation on plans to review the National Registers using a new assessment methodology.
 You can read more and see the summary of responses.

-Following this, funding proposals were submitted to the National Lottery Heritage Fund and the Department of Culture, Media & Sport (DCMS) for grant aid to enable a dedicated project team to undertake a full-scale review.
+Following this, funding proposals were submitted to the National Lottery Heritage Fund and the Department for Culture, Media & Sport (DCMS) for grant aid to enable a dedicated project team to undertake a full-scale review.
 Unfortunately, due to the economic climate, it has not yet been possible to secure the level of financial support needed to undertake this work within a set timeframe.

 Please note, if you do not own a vessel in the group currently under review, we will not be able to undertake an assessment for the National Historic Fleet until such time as your vessel type comes up for consideration.
 This is because we assess vessels within groups of like craft rather than on a case-by-case basis.